mrismanaziz/Reforestation/README.md

-## What is the leading cause of dry skin?
-Towels
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.